memfault/interrupt/_drafts/cortexm-rtos-context-switching.md

 [Interrupt Github page](https://github.com/memfault/interrupt/example/freertos-example) with more details in the `README` in the directory linked.

-The example application itself is very basic.

-It creates a "Ping" **FreeRTOS** task and a "Pong" **FreeRTOS** task.
+The example application itself is very basic: it creates a "Ping" **FreeRTOS** task and a "Pong" **FreeRTOS** task.
 The "Ping" task sends a message to the "Pong" task once per second and each time the event loop in a task runs, I've added a breakpoint instruction so we can confirm with the debugger the tasks are switching between each other.